mainmatter/mainmatter.com/_posts/2020-06-02-how-to-improve-the-accessibility-of-your-app.md

 ### Groups of fields

 Another interesting case we came across was a group of inputs we had for entering a date.
-There where three inputs, for day, month and year and they had the placeholders "DD", "MM", "YYYY".
+There were three inputs, for the day, month and year and they had the placeholders "DD", "MM", "YYYY".
 This may seem clear enough when looking at the whole page, but can be strange when you're using your keyboard to navigate and listen 'DD' as the whole explanation for the field.
 Even having labels such as 'Day', 'Month', 'Year' may not be sufficient context.
-For this case, we found that using `fieldset` was a good option.
+In this case, we found that using `fieldset` was a good option.
 When you have a `fieldset` with a legend, the screen reader will include this information when giving you the information of an input it contains.
 This is what the screen reader says when the legend is present:

 ![image of screen reader info for an input in a group with fieldset legend](/assets/images/posts/2020-05-29-how-to-improve-the-accessibility-of-your-app/group-with-fieldset-legend.png#@1024-2048)